 I.AM. proposes to tackle the challenge of reducing the cycle time (and footprint) in take-and-put operations in logistics by exploiting dynamic manipulation, allowing for intentional robot-object-environment collisions

 Europe is leading the market of torque-controlled robots.
-These robots can withstand physical interaction with the environment, including impacts, while providing accurate sensing and actuation capabilities.
-I.AM. leverages this technology and strengthens European leadership by endowing robots to exploit intentional impacts for manipulation.
-I.AM. focuses on impact aware manipulation in logistics, a new area of application for robotics which will grow exponentially in the coming years, due to socio-economical drivers such as booming of e-commerce and scarcity of labor.
+These robots can withstand physical interaction with the environment, while providing accurate sensing and actuation capabilities.
+I.AM. leverages and strengthens European leadership by endowing robots to exploit intentional impacts for manipulation.
+At the same time, it will explore the limits of commercially available robots in the context of impact-aware manipulation and will help in creating a roadmap for next impact-aware and impact-resilient robots.